charlieroberts/interface.js/README.markdown

 Interface.js is a GUI library designed to be device agnostic; it works with mouse, touch and motion events.
 This means you can write a GUI once and be reasonably assured that it will work on smartphones, tablets and laptops.
 Although you can register for touch or mouse events individually with widgets, Interface.js adds a new event category, touchmouse events, that works for both types.
 The onvaluechange event handler is also agnostic to the touch / mouse divide.

+Sizes and positions of widgets can be provided either in absolute pixel dimensions or relative to the size of the widgets containing panel.
+By using relative sizing and positioning you can ensure that interfaces will have the same relative sizes and positioning in interfaces with the same aspect ratio; absolute sizes allow you to customize interfaces for particular dimensions.

 Interface.js also features a simple theming system that makes it easy to experiment with colors or change interface characteristics on the fly.
 It was inspired by my work on [Control][control] [(repo)][controlRepo] and intended for use with my JavaScript DSP library [Gibberish][gibberish] [(repo)][gibberishRepo]; Gibberish + Interface.js together provide a complete system for web-based musical instruments.

 ## Widgets
 * Slider